gottacatchenall/ms_data_schema_macroecology/manuscript.md

 The geospatial community partially alleviated this issue with the Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
-This enabled conversion between a large number of legacy data types and the GDAL preffered format, `GeoTIFF`, and in part led to `GeoTIFF`'s increasing ubiquity.
+This enabled conversion between a large number of legacy data types and the GDAL preferred format, `GeoTIFF`, and in part led to `GeoTIFF`'s increasing ubiquity.

 ![XKCD cartoon #927.](./figures/xkcdstandards.png){#fig:xkcd}